 - Grow Lights for Plants – Buying Considerations

 1. Phlizon LED Plant Grow Light

-This is a newer style grow light for plants that has several of useful key features that help your plants grow through every stage.
+This is a newer style indoor grow light for plants that has several of useful key features that help your plants grow through every stage.
 It has a simple and sleek appearance that wraps around a full spectrum design.
 You’ll find two color coded buttons that allow you to pick the stage your plants are at.
 Once you do, the light will put out the correct amount of power to ensure strong growth.

 - Supports every growing stage